GCS: Generalized Cache Coherence For Efficient Synchronization: Motivation

-In addition to the three coherence transactions described above, adding $T_2$ to the queue triggers two more coherence messages.
-While the delays caused by these messages can be subsumed by the time that $T_2$ waits for the lock, the traffic still contributes to inefficient use of the inter-core interconnect bandwidth.
+In addition to the $3$ coherence transactions above, adding $T_2$ to the queue triggers $2$ more coherence messages.
+While the delays caused by these messages can be subsumed by the time that $T_2$ waits for the lock, the traffic still contributes to inefficient use of the inter-cache interconnect bandwidth.
 As such, the MCS lock incurs $5$ coherence transactions for each lock handover, with $3$ of them in the critical path.

-The inefficiency is not limited to the MCS lock but fundamental to all scalable lock algorithms.
-Specifically, scalable lock algorithms must partition the lock's state across multiple cache lines to restrict inter-core communications.
+The inefficiency is not limited to the MCS lock but is fundamental to all scalable lock algorithms.
+Specifically, scalable lock algorithms must partition the lock's state across multiple cache lines to restrict inter-cache communications.
 In the above example, the queue entries of $T_1$ and $T_2$ reside in two separate cache lines, $C_1$ and $C_2$, respectively.
-This unavoidably causes multiple sequential accesses to the cache lines containing the partitioned lock state for every synchronization operation, each of which triggers its cache-coherence transaction.
-We note that these inefficiencies mainly stem from the layering of synchronization atop the shared memory abstraction, which uses cache coherence as a black box.
+This unavoidably causes multiple sequential accesses to the cache lines containing the partitioned lock state for every synchronization operation, each of which triggers a distinct cache-coherence transaction.
+We note that these inefficiencies essentially stem from the layering of lock algorithms atop the shared memory abstraction, which uses cache coherence as a black box.
 A synchronization mechanism that is co-designed with the cache-coherence protocol can (\S\ref{sec:design}) --- and, as we demonstrate in \S\ref{sec:evaluation}, does --- circumvent these inefficiencies.
-In particular, we show that the acquisition and release of reader-writer locks can be facilitated with a single coherence transaction each.
+In particular, we show that the acquisition and release of reader-writer locks can be facilitated with a \textit{single} coherence transaction.

-It is understandable why such a co-design has not been explored in the past --- given the low-latency, high-bandwidth cache-coherence substrates in multi-core and NUMA architectures, the additional inefficiency is all but negligible.
+It is understandable why such a co-design has not been explored for multi-core and NUMA architectures in the past --- given the low-latency, high-bandwidth cache-coherence substrates in multi-core and NUMA architectures, the additional inefficiency is all but negligible.
 As such, much of prior work has focused on improving the scalability of such locks, without considering the latency and number of interconnect messages triggered during their acquisition and release.
-However, with each inter-core communication incurring several microseconds of delay and consuming a non-trivial fraction of the interconnect bandwidth in disaggregated architectures, this inefficiency often results in significant application performance degradation.
+However, with each inter-cache communication incurring several microseconds of delay and consuming a non-trivial fraction of the interconnect bandwidth in disaggregated architectures, this inefficiency often results in significant application performance degradation.